BriceMichalskiStudent/M2_MyCalendApp_frontend/README.md

 > An app to deal with event

-Deploy with netlify available at : <https://stupefied-bell-565036.netlify.app/>
+Deploy with heroku available at : <https://mycalendapp.herokuapp.com/>

 ## Built With